 The library can be a successful, busy learning environment only if everyone respects the needs of others.
 While in the library, patrons are expected to conduct themselves in such a way that they do not disturb those who are reading, writing or searching for material.

-The Altamont Library strives to provide resources and instruction to meet the Information Literacy standards as set forth in Information Power, the 1998 publication of the American Association of School Librarians:
+The Altamont Library strives to provide resources and instruction to meet the Information Literacy standards set by the American Association of School Librarians in the 2018 AASL Framework for Learners: